 Scripture commands belief.
 However, the Bible also clarifies what true belief entails.
 Many people claim faith.
 Nevertheless, not all faith saves.
 Therefore, we must define saving faith carefully, biblically, and clearly.

-If the gospel itself is unclear, faith becomes distorted.
-For that reason, begin with the foundation: What Is the Gospel?
-Biblical Explanation of Christ the King.
+If what is the gospel is misunderstood, faith will be misdirected.
+For that reason, begin with the foundation itself.
 Saving faith responds to that gospel.
 It does not invent its own.

 Clarity protects souls.